SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 The fraction is separated by a decimal point (``.``).
 The exponent is separated by ``e`` or ``E`` followed by an optional sign (``+`` or ``-``).
-Either the fraction or the exponent may be omitted.
+Either the fraction or the exponent may be omitted;
+if both are omitted,
+it becomes an integer literal instead.

 By default, floating-point literals are expressed in decimal;
 you can specify a hexadecimal literal using the ``0x`` prefix.